OdaiMohammad/hateoas/README.md

 Let's look at an example from [Spring in Action](https://www.manning.com/books/spring-in-action-fifth-edition) by Craig Walls :

-Say we have a "Taco" object that we would like to return a list od to the client.
-To support HATEOAS we must first write a resource for a Taco.
+Say we have a "Taco" object that we would like to return a list of to the client.
+Spring HATEOAS requires us to write a resource for a Taco.
 That would look something like this:

 ```java
 public class TacoResource extends ResourceSupport {